"Two Very Big Words" and "The God of Sun Came Late Today"

 the next selection pays for all.

-Robert Knox is a Boston Globe correspondent, a poet, fiction writer, and the author of a novel based on the Sacco and Vanzetti case, Suosso's Lane.
+Robert Knox is a poet, fiction writer, and Boston Globe correspondent.
 As a contributing editor for the online poetry journal, Verse-Virtual, his poems appear regularly on that site.
-They have also appeared in other journals such as Every Day Poet, Off The Coast, The Blue Nib, and Yellow Chair Review.
-His poetry chapbook Gardeners Do It With Their Hands Dirty, published in May 2017, has been nominated for a Massachusetts Best Book award.
-The chapbook Cocktails in the Wild followed in 2018.
+They have also appeared in journals such as The American Journal of Poetry, New Verse News, The Eunoia Review, and others.
+His poetry chapbook Gardeners Do It With Their Hands Dirty was nominated for a Massachusetts Best Book award.
+He was the winner of the 2019 Anita McAndrews Poetry Award.
+His book of linked short stories, House Stories, was published in 2021.
 Robert recommends Jewish Voice for Peace.